 DECISION AND ORDER This matter is before the United States Occupational Safety and Health Review Commission ("Commission") pursuant to Section 10(c) of the Occupational Safety and Health Act of 1970, 29 U.S.C. § 651 et seq. ("the Act").
-On March 23, 2012, the Occupational Safety and Health Administration ("OSHA") inspected Respondent's worksite in Houston, Texas.
+On September 6, 2012, the Occupational Safety and Health Administration ("OSHA") inspected a worksite located at 6204 S. Caraway in Jonesboro, Arkansas.
+(Tr.
+31).
 As a result of that inspection, OSHA issued a Citation and Notification of Penalty ("Citation") to Respondent.
-The Citation alleges one "repeat-serious" violation of the Act, with a proposed penalty of $13,860.00.
+The Citation alleges two serious, and one other-than-serious, violations of the Act, with total proposed penalties of $7,600.00.
 Respondent timely contested the Citation.
-A trial was conducted in Houston, Texas on August 22, 2013.
+A trial was conducted in Memphis, Tennessee on February 12, 2014.
 The parties each submitted post-trial briefs for consideration.